 Choosing a Tree Model

-Saxon provides two implementations of the internal tree data structure (or tree model).
+Saxon provides several implementations of the internal tree data structure (or tree model).

-The tree model can be chosen by an option on the command line (-dt for the tiny tree, -ds
+The tree model can be chosen by an option on the command line (

-or from the Java API.
-The default is to use the tiny tree model.
+document.
+The tree model can also be selected from the Java API.
+The default is to use the

-The choice should make no difference to the results of a transformation (except the order
+tiny tree model.
+The choice should make no difference to the results of a transformation